EnriquePSouza/docker-nginx-with-node/README.md

 ## Project Description

-Create a docker compose with nginx, node and mysql, to make a reverse proxy with nginx to access a node server to insert a register in a database mysql and display a message in the browser page.
+Create a docker compose with nginx, node and mysql, to make a reverse proxy with nginx to access a node server to insert a register in a database mysql and display a message followed by the database list of registers in the browser page.

 ## Build